 Assessment is an integral part of every subject.
 The children are continuously assessed before, during and after the lessons.
 After each lesson, the children will be assessed using an 'I can' statement.
 For each lesson, there will be a knowledge learning objective and a skill learning objective.
 This will be shown on the appropriate page in the floor book.
 The children will be RAG rated on how they have achieved the particular knowledge or skill they have been working on.
 Green will show that the child has achieved ARE within that lesson.
 If the name is not coloured, then that means that they are not working at ARE.
-The word 'absent' will be put next to the name if the child was away during the lesson.
 This assessment will inform a teacher's judgement as to whether they are age related at the end of the unit.
 Any of the 5Es that are relevant to the lesson will be noted next to the learning objective on the 'I can' statement.